-- 1. simple data types conveyed in JSON strings - 2. data structures specified as JSON arrays or objects that are used repeatedly when building up larger objects - 3. object classes representing structured data corresponding to a lookup of a single object - 4. arrays of objects representing structured data corresponding to a search for multiple objects - 5. the response to an error
+- 1. simple data types conveyed in JSON primitive types (strings, numbers, booleans, and null) - 2. data structures specified as JSON arrays or objects that are used repeatedly when building up larger objects - 3. object classes representing structured data corresponding to a lookup of a single object - 4. arrays of objects representing structured data corresponding to a search for multiple objects - 5. the response to an error